 Just grab your blow dryer or flat iron (at medium heat), and try to straighten your hair back gently.

-If you want to keep your hair tidy, use a soft boar bristle brush at night before you go to sleep and in the morning.
-The natural bristles gently detangle your hair and stimulate your scalp too.
+If you want to keep your hair tidy, use a soft boar bristle brush at night before you sleep and in the morning.
+The natural bristles can help distribute your hair’s natural oils to prevent it from getting greasy, stimulate your scalp, and gently detangle your hair.

-Unlike regular hair brushes, a boar bristle brush works with the texture of your hair to keep it smooth and minimize friction.
+Unlike regular hair brushes, a boar bristle brush works with the texture of your hair to keep it smooth and frizz-free.

 Denman Boar Bristle Brush

 The full list of mistakes to avoid after your keratin treatment – from my hairdresser and personal experience.

 If you think about it, they all make perfect sense.